Pricey premium liquor: Customer stunned by $55 glass of scotch

 Liquor stores warn of high prices

-Micah Dennison, manager of The Party Source Liquors, isn't surprised.
-His store keeps Johnny Walker Blue in a locked case because of its very high price.
+Micah Dennison, manager of The Party Source, isn't surprised.
+His store keeps Johnnie Walker Blue in a locked case because of its very high price.

-Meanwhile, Dennison showed us that Johnny Walker Red is only $40 a bottle.
+Meanwhile, Dennison showed us that Johnnie Walker Red is only $40 a bottle.

-"You want to look at the list and know what Johnny Walker you are ordering," he said.
+"You want to look at the list and know what Johnnie Walker you are ordering," he said.

 "Supply and demand has a lot to do with it, especially for the specific labels," he said.